 In a mixing bowl, beat 8 ounces of the cream cheese with the sugar, orange extract and orange food coloring.

 Slowly pour in the chilled gelatin mix while mixing everything together.
+The slower you pour and allow time for it to blend, the smoother a consistency you'll get.
 Once completely smooth, place into refrigerator to chill and thicken for one hour. *See Note.

 In a mixing bowl, beat another 8 ounces of cream cheese, the confectioners' sugar, and vanilla together until smooth and creamy.
 With a rubber spatula, fold in one cup of the Cool Whip.

 Place dollops of cheesecake mixture onto the frozen crust and with an offset spatula, spread to form an even layer.

 with a rubber spatula, fold the remaining Cool Whip (about 2 cups) to the chilled Orange Cream mixture, combining until evenly distributed and smooth.

 Gently pour the Orange Cream onto the cheesecake layer and spread evenly with an offset spatula.

 Place into the refrigerator overnight or for a minimum of 6 hours.